Our Top 5 Care Tips for Cacti

 Cacti are some of the most unusual and elegant plants in the world, with bold shapes of all kinds and beautiful green colour variations.
 They fit into many different home decor styles, from minimalist to boho and of course anything with a touch of southwestern!
-Who hasn’t felt the call of the cactus, wanting to collect all the different mini-cactus plants on display and bring them home.
-Of course plants are more than static decor and once they have been adopted they need the proper TLC.
-Caring for cactus plants isn’t difficult, but it is a little unique, just like they are!
-Read our top five tips below.
+Who hasn't felt the call of the cactus and the desire to collect all of the different mini-cactus plants on display and bring them home.

 1. Location Observation

 Cactus generally come from desert climates, so you can guess what kind of location they like!
 Sun, sun and more sun.
 However, beware!
 Even cactus can burn, especially if they are in direct sunlight behind a glass window, as this magnifies the sun's impact.
 A south facing window is ideal.

 If you see your cactus start to turn yellow or brown on the side facing the sun, then you might need to let it cool down in a different spot.